robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The `make` process was tested on xx Windows 10, Linux 64 bit and iOS X. All documents - DOCX, LATEX, PDF, EPUB and HTML - were generated successfully, which demonstrates the cross-platform compatibility of the workflow.

 # Conclusions
-Authoring scientific manuscripts in markdown (MD) format is straight-forward and manual formatting  is reduced to a minimum.
-The simple syntax of MD facilitates editing and collaborative writing.
-Pandoc enables the rapid conversion of MD to multiple document formats such as DOCX, LATEX, PDF, EPUB and HTML.
-Templates enable the automated generation of documents according to specific journal styles.
-Therefore, the MD format facilitates writing and production of scientific literature.
+Authoring scientific manuscripts in markdown (MD) format is straight-forward, and manual formatting  is reduced to a minimum.
+The simple syntax of MD facilitates the document editing and collaborative writing.
+The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using Pandoc, and templates enable the automated generation of documents according to specific journal styles.
+Altogether, the MD format supports the agile writing and fast production of scientific literature.
 The associated time and cost reduction especially favours community-driven publication strategies.

 # Acknowledgments
 We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool.
 The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).